Hydraulic valve lifter noise is usually a symptom, that something may be wrong with your engine.

 Checking Oil Levels And Pressure

 A low gauge reading (or oil warning light) would show, a serious internal engine problem.
-Something is stopping normal oil pressure, from reaching the upper valve train parts.
+So, something is stopping normal oil pressure, from reaching the upper valve train parts.

 The cause might be, a worn or damaged oil pump, a clogged pickup screen or a plugged oil filter.
 Consequently, using too thick a viscosity of engine oil, during cold weather.
 Will also slow down, the flow of oil to the upper valve train, causing noise and wear.
 Usually, this noise is less, as the engine heats up.